-My beloved sprouted lentil.
 Lentils were my first seed that I ever sprouted.
-What was a intriguing experiment several years ago has now become such a staple for me in the kitchen.
-I love the process of sprouting – watching a dormant seed wake up, experimenting with their versatility, and of course, eating them.
+What was an intriguing experiment several years ago has now become such a staple for me in the kitchen.
+I love the process of sprouting – watching a dormant seed ‘wake up’, experimenting with their versatility, and of course, eating them.

-Not only do these living lentils provide necessary protein, fiber, and critical vitamins/minerals such as calcium, magnesium, phosphorus, potassium, folic acid, and vitamin A (yay nutrients!!), they also make for some mean vegan, gluten-free, refined sugar-free, whole-food based baking.
+Not only do these living lentils provide necessary protein, fiber, and critical vitamins/minerals such as calcium, magnesium, phosphorus, potassium, folic acid, and vitamin A, they also make for some mean vegan, gluten-free, refined sugar-free, whole-food based baking.

 How to make without measurements:

 - If you begin with the blended lentils, you’re looking for a moist batter that is spreadable but not pourable.
 Use the ground fax/chia seeds to bind, and enough dates to sweeten.